cnfgsean/club-test/README.md

 ## Welcome to the James Logan Computer Science Club!
 This is our first repository of this year. (hopefully the first of many!)

+If you haven't already, please add to the table by entering your name and a sentence (it could be anything) on the next column.

 |Name   |Sentence   |
 |-------|-----------|
 |Sean |Hello!
 Welcome to James Logan Computer Science Club!   |